Generate code with code completion

 Properties for fields

 To generate properties for a field, start typing the name of the field.
-JetBrains Rider will suggest to create a read-only or a read-write property with the corresponding name according to your naming style:
+JetBrains Rider will suggest creating a read-only or a read-write property with the corresponding name according to your naming style:

 After you accept the suggestion, the property body expands in the editor: